Seminole County assistance programs.

 Seminole County Salvation Army offers numerous social services, including a food pantry and thrift store.
 Christmas meals and gifts may be served too.
 Food boxes are passed out in an emergency.
 Seniors citizens may get home delivered meals too.
 Call (407) 322-2642 for information.

 Find additional food banks.
 There are other centers for the community.
 Free food as well as applications to public aid such as free lunches or SNAP food stamps are provided by non-profits.
-Locate food pantries in Seminole County.
+There are also soup kitchens for meals and other resources.
+Locate free food pantries in Seminole County.

 Longwood Shepherds Hope Health Center Fairmont Plaza may offer free or sliding scale medical care to the low income and uninsured.
 Federal government poverty guidelines are in place.
 There are locations in Longwood (dial (407) 876-6699) as well as Oviedo (call (407) 876-6699).